LoganBolton/sketch_physics/notes.md

 ```

 Note: MP4 output requires `pip install imageio-ffmpeg` so the FFmpeg writer is available.
 Trajectory lines (red) are overlaid automatically for every dynamic body.

+- Each run also emits `simple_scene_final.png`, capturing the last frame with red trajectories overlayed.